pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 - I got a negative card in the first round and made the optimism level negative, my friends playfully teased me the whole game.
 - We were very excited to reach 10% optimism as we won't be limited to one AP.
-  - "Gambling" by drawing action cards when optimism level was below 10% felt similar to how how every action taken when suffering from depression felt like a gamble.
+  - "Gambling" by drawing action cards when optimism level was below 10% felt similar to how every action taken when suffering from depression felt like a gamble.
 - Divyesh rolled for AP when it was Ashutosh's turn, he got a 6, we peer pressured Ashutosh to roll instead of taking the 6 and he got 1.
 - Ashutosh drew a "--1 `Animal`" action card, we cheered him for an encore, and he got "+1 `Animal`", making it so he ended his turn with +1 `Animal` skill level.